-

 Syllabus

-Seminal and introductory books to the UC contents.
-Contents from the general to the particular: organization of space, urban form, public space (streets and squares).
-Concepts that support urbanity: diversity, density, accessibility, transparency, permeability, security, enclosure.
-The street as a physical, social and public space: the constructed limits of the street and urban life.
+Introductory books to the CU content.
+From general to particular: spatial organization, urban form, and public space (streets and squares).
+Concepts that support urbanity: diversity, density, accessibility, transparency, permeability, safety, and enclosure.
+The street as a physical, social, and public space: the built edges of the street and urban life.
 Everyday streets: critical analysis and qualitative discussion (urbanity criteria).
-Everyday streets: design improvements in form with an impact on urban live (urbanity criteria and design of public space).
-Stand up for public spaces (my favourite public space) Characteristics that make a good public space: sociability, accessibility and connectivity, use and activities, comfort and image.
-The architectural building and how it relates to public space.
-Active reading of the proposed books (relate UC contents with Project 2.2 and daily life).
+Everyday streets: relationship between physical form and its impact on urban life (urbanity criteria and public space design).
+The building and its relationship with public space.
+Stand up for public spaces (my favorite public space).
+Characteristics of a good public space: sociability, accessibility and connectivity, use and activities, comfort and image.
+Active and guided reading of the proposed books (relating course content with Project 2.2 and everyday life).

 -